vinayakvision/samsung-riscv/README.md

 <details>
 <summary> <b>Task 6:</b>The Automatic Light System uses the VSDSquadron Mini RISC-V Board, an IR sensor, and an LED for motion-based lighting control.
 The IR sensor detects movement, triggering the LED to blink three times before staying ON.
-If no motion is detected, the LED turns OFF.
+If no motion is detected, the LED turns ON.
 This system is ideal for home automation, security, offering smart, hands-free lighting control.</summary>
 <br>

 ## Project Implementation